aseprite/api/api/plugin.md

 end
 ```

-Then we compress both files (`package.json` and `my-script.lua`) in a
+Then we compress both files (`package.json` and `my-script.lua`) to a zip
-`.zip`, and rename the `.zip` to `.aseprite-extension`.
-To install the
+archive, and change the `.zip` extension to `.aseprite-extension`.

-extension just double-clicking it should be enough on Windows or
-macOS.
-In other case you can install it from *Edit > Preferences >
-Extensions > Add Extension*.
+To install the extension just double-clicking it should be enough on Windows or macOS.
+Alternatively, you can install it from *Edit > Preferences > Extensions > Add Extension*.

 ## Plugin.name